microsoft/mu_basecore/Docs/feature_memory_protection.md

 # Project Mu Memory Protection

-The Project Mu Memory Protection Settings add safety functionality such as page and pool guards, stack guard and null pointer detection.
+The Project Mu Memory Protection Settings add safety functionality such as page and pool guards, stack guard, and null pointer detection.
 The settings are split between MM and DXE environments for modularity.

 ## UEFI Paging Protection Attributes